paulzhang1992/Data-Management-and-Database-Design/Assignment_1/readme.md

 #### Download Data
 Second data source is from directly download according to the assignment requirements.\
+Source of data is kaggle.com and the detail information can be found in references.\
 The file is untouched with rename of columns to maintain the uniformity of naming with all capitals.\
 The data is stored at **/Assignment_1/direct_download/raw_data**